GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

 ## Import a module component

-To use the exported variables, classes, interfaces, and functions declared in a module, use the `import` statement.
-The `import` statement can take several forms depending on your objectives:
+To use the exported components from a module, use the `import` statement.
+The `import` statement can take several forms depending on your objectives.

 - To import a single component from a module:
    `import { <component name> } from '<module name>'`